 4. Take breaks, regularly!

-Research has shown that remote workers are 13% more productive on average that their office-based peers.
+Research has shown that remote workers are 13% more productive on average than their office-based peers.
 This is due to the fact that remote workers tend to work longer hours, with fewer breaks due to a lack of distraction.
 While this may sound great on paper, particularly to your boss, it’s a sure-fire recipe for burnout.

-Taking breaks is an important part in managing your energy across the day.
+Taking breaks is an important part of managing your energy across the day.
 Don’t feel guilty about taking 10 minutes here and there.
 Get up, grab some fresh air, have a stretch and stick the kettle on.

 5. Align expectations (from the beginning).

-In part three of our blog post we looked at the huge benefits remote working can offer to productivity and company performance.
+In part three of our blog post, we looked at the huge benefits remote working can offer to productivity and company performance.

 To unlock these benefits, keep your manager on side and avoid any confusion around your remote working day it’s vital you sit down with you manager (and maybe team) to discuss exactly what you and they expect whilst working away from base.

-That’s not just performance related expectations but also time/day management too.
-If you are thinking you’ll begin work at 7am, break at 10am for an hour of running and then finish at 4pm every day, then make sure that schedule works for your company.
+That’s not just performance-related expectations but also time/day management too.
+If you are thinking you’ll begin work at 7 am, break at 10 am for an hour of running and then finish at 4 pm every day, then make sure that schedule works for your company.